open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/Spring Potential Energy Rail 2/Spring Potential Energy Rail 2.md

 ## Part 3

-What is its normal force at C?
+What is the normal force on the collar when it is at $C$?

 ### Answer Section